 “I’m not sure we should call them skincare solutions,” Bailey said, as teammates weighed in on how to define a skincare product line for startup HelioBioSys, which has developed cost-effective ways to harvest and process the bacteria, commonly found in oceans.

 The students are among six teams — comprising 20 MBA students and 11 graduate students from engineering, biology, law, and other Berkeley schools — who will present their findings and recommendations to more than 200 alumni, faculty, students, and industry professionals at the 10th annual Cleantech to Market (C2M) Symposium in Chou Hall on Friday.
 In addition to two awards decided by the audience, judges will also award a $5,000 C2M Cleantech Award, sponsored by Wells Fargo.

-The C2M program launched a decade ago, pairing students with scientists to help push promising technologies to market.
-And with CO2 levels the highest in human history, the need to develop viable cleantech startups has never been more critical, says director Bev Alexander.
+The C2M program, launched a decade ago, pairs students with scientists to help push promising technologies to market.
+With CO2 levels the highest in human history, the need to develop viable clean tech startups has never been more critical, says director Bev Alexander.
 Alexander runs the program with co-director Brian Steel and C2M faculty member Bill Shelander, a trio affectionately known as “B3” for their first names.

 “Cleantech to Market grew out of an environmental urgency and it’s only grown more urgent,” Alexander says.
 “We’re giving students so much freedom to innovate here at a time when California has put a stake in the ground as an antidote to shifting federal government priorities.”

 Indeed, California is leading the way on renewables and sustainable energy initiatives, and Berkeley is an epicenter — with C2M an influential part of the ecosystem.
 Over the past decade, the program has paired more than 300 researchers and startup founders with student teams.
 C2M pays off for these clean tech companies, which have collectively raised more than $142 million and employ about 300 people, Alexander says.